-7. Syngenta AG is a corporation organized and existing under the laws of Switzerland with its principal place of business at Schwarzwaldallee 215, 4058 Basel-Stadt, Switzerland.
+Syngenta AG is a corporation organized and existing under the laws of Switzerland with its principal place of business at Schwarzwaldallee 215, 4058 Basel-Stadt, Switzerland.
 Syngenta AG is a publicly traded company on the Swiss stock exchange.
-American Depository Receipts for Syngenta AG are traded on the New York Stock Exchange.
+American Depositary Receipts for Syngenta AG are traded on the New York Stock Exchange.
 Syngenta AG was formed in 2000 as a result of the merger of Novartis Agribusiness and Zeneca Agrochemicals and is the only publicly traded company among the various Syngenta entities named as defendants in this case.
-Syngenta AG has been served and appeared in this action.
+Syngenta AG may be served with process under Fed.
+R. Civ.
+P. 4(h)(2) and 4(f)(1), and in accordance with the Hague Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters by forwarding two copies of the citation and the Milo Producer Plaintiffs' Master Complaint in English, along with two copies of the citation and the Milo Producer Plaintiffs' Master Complaint translated into German, to: Appellationsgericht, Basal-Stat, Baumleingasse1, 4051 Basel, Switzerland.